bradchesney79/2017-Debian-Jessie-Secure-WebApp-Server/README.md

 # 2017-Debian-Jessie-Secure-WebApp-Server

 I am facing a really neat and exciting fundamental change to how I've done autoloading-- I thought I'd be working on this next month.
-However, my situation has
+However, my situation has changed and I need to know the up to date now context of modern way of doing things well enough to teach it.
+So here we are.

 This is the 2017 version updated using the things I learned from the 2015 version